-- a.
-Effective December 21, 2020, the below identified documents and reports shall be electronically submitted to the NJDEP via the Department's designated Electronic Submission Service. - i.
+9. Standard Reporting Requirements - Electronic Submission of NJPDES Information a.
+The below identified documents and reports shall be electronically submitted to the NJDEP via the Department's designated Electronic Submission Service.

+i.
 Non-compliance reports required by N.J.A.C.
 7:14A-6.10 and 40 CFR 122.41(1)(6) and (7) related to combined sewer overflows(see Part II.B.3.c).

-8. Operator Certification
+10. Operator Certification